Home

 Consider teaching through other kinds of programs.

-There is a non-profit teen cafe in my town (The Boiler Room) that hosts writing groups.
+There is a non-profit teen cafe in a town where I used to live (The Boiler Room) that hosted writing groups.

 Maybe you could find a similar kind of organization that would allow you to offer classes or facilitate writing groups.